specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 1. **[Set up and configure devices](#step-4-set-up-and-configure-devices)**: Set up shared and personal devices to work with Microsoft 365 and Microsoft Teams and to allow your frontline workers to communicate more securely within your organization.
 1. **[Deploy Teams](#step-5-deploy-your-frontline-teams)**: Deploy your frontline teams.
 1. **[Set up any other services needed for your scenario](#step-6-set-up-other-services)**: Set up services including Exchange, Outlook, SharePoint, and Microsoft Viva.
-1. **[Configure apps](#step-7-configure-apps-for-your-scenario)**: After everything is set up and configured in the admin center, you can follow the guidance for your scenarios to further configure the apps you need for each scenario.
+1. **[Configure apps](#step-7-configure-apps-for-your-scenario)**: Follow the guidance for your scenarios to further configure the apps you need for each scenario.

 :::image type="content" source="media/flw-setup-microsoft-365-steps.png" alt-text="Diagram showing steps to set up Microsoft 365 for frontline workers." lightbox="media/flw-setup-microsoft-365-steps.png":::